rbms-bsc/DCRMR/_pages/PPDM/Place-of-manufacture.md

 ## 5.31.35 Place names that are grammatically inseparable parts of other elements

 <a name="5.31.35.1">5.31.35.1</a> If the place of manufacture appears only as a grammatically inseparable part of another element and is transcribed there, supply the place of manufacture in square brackets (see [5.29.34.3](/DCRMR/ppdm/Manufacture-statement/#5.29.34.3)).
-Use a modern English form of the name, if there is one.
+Use a modern form of the name in the language of the cataloging agency.

 ## 5.31.36 Fictitious or incorrect places of manufacture

 <a name="5.31.36.1">5.31.36.1</a> If the place of manufacture appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/).
 If the actual place is known, or can be reasonably surmised, supply a correction in square brackets.
-Use a modern English form of name, if there is one, and give the basis for the correction in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.32.2](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.2)).
+Use a modern form of the name in the language of the cataloging agency, and give the basis for the correction in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.32.2](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.2)).

 <a name="5.31.36.2">5.31.36.2</a> *Optionally*, if the place name is known to be fictitious, transcribe it as it appears and supply in square brackets the actual place name, if known.
 Give the basis for the correction or clarification in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.32.3](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.32.3)).